 Scientists believe that this is the best-preserved juvenile woolly rhino specimen they have ever found.

 The frozen Siberian tundra offers the perfect conditions to preserve Ice Age remnants like this, while climate change has seen a slew of them melt to the surface.
-According to Science Alert, in recent years, experts in Yakutia, Siberia have excavated everything from ancient lion cubs and bison to a horse and woolly mammoths.
+In recent years, experts in Yakutia, Siberia have excavated everything from ancient lion cubs and bison to a horse and woolly mammoths.

 Scientists estimate that this latest discovery is about 80 percent undamaged.
 Indeed, all of its limbs, fur, and most of its teeth remain intact.
 Scientists are even confident that they can determine the creature’s last meal.